top of page

 fertilizing and pruning,

-otherwise, I rather think there wouldn't be any gardens.
+otherwise, I rather think there wouldn't be any gardens at all.

 So take a stroll with me,